trenchproject/R-Docker-Server/README.md

 `git clone https://github.com/trenchproject/R-Docker-Server.git`
 3. Make the script executable:
 `chmod +x ./R-Docker-Server/build.sh`
-4. Execute the script with proper flags (This may take several minutes):
+4. Execute the script `build.sh` with proper flags to install and configure Docker (This will terminate the ssh session and may take several minutes):
 `./R-Docker-Server/build.sh -u [Desired RStudio Username] -p [Desired RStudio Password]`
+5. Execute the script `build.sh` with proper flags to build and run R server containers (This may take several minutes):
+`./R-Docker-Server/containers.sh -u [Desired RStudio Username] -p [Desired RStudio Password]`

 After the script has finished executing,
 - The RStudio server will be available via a browser at <my_public_ip>:8787